Editor’s note: This post was updated on August 11, 2020.

 And most recently she just teamed up with Representative Alexandria Ocasio-Cortez to introduce the Fair Chance at Housing Act, which would protect people with low-level drug convictions from losing access to public housing.

 All of which makes clear that despite her opposition in the past, and ongoing penchant for getting the giggles when discussing the subject, Kamala Harris now fully supports full federal legalization.
-Clearly, she sees it as a winning issue in her campaign for the Democratic nomination.
+Clearly, she saw it as a winning issue when she remained in the running for the Democratic presidential nomination.

 So the question facing the cannabis community becomes how much faith to put in a former “top cop” who didn’t change her tune until the state she represents had already fully enacted legalization, and even a majority of Republicans started supporting ending cannabis prohibition nationwide?

 Would she continue to push the issue after winning the nomination?
 How about after taking up residence in the White House?
 And what about aggressively tackling closely related criminal justice reforms like mass incarceration and abusive policing?